rdilweb/PickleCore/README.md

 ### Solid Blocks

 Sometimes you need to group data, or show something off, and a card just doesn't work.
 That's alright, you can just use the solid block element.
+Solid blocks are simply elements with white borders, and a bit of padding.
+Oh, and did I mention they fit together quite nicely?

 Example: